Tendo18/Blog/README.md

 # A Blog API

-A Blog API with CRUD functionality in Python allows users to create, read, update, and delete blog posts via API endpoints.
+A Blog API with CRUD functionality which allows users to create, read, update, and delete blog posts via API endpoints.

 ## End points.